Towards Understanding The Calibration Benefits of Sharpness-Aware Minimization: Methodology

 \subsection{Improving SAM towards better calibration}

-As shown in Figure \ref{fig: monotone function}, we notice that SAM primarily starts to penalize the predictive distribution when $\tilde{\mathbf{p}}_y$ is higher than 0.5, and the penalty coefficient $\gamma$ exponentially increases with $\tilde{\mathbf{p}}_y$.
-Therefore, we propose to suppress the contribution of the over-confident examples so that their predictive probability $\tilde{\mathbf{p}}_y$ appears to be higher.
+As shown in Figure \ref{fig: monotone function}(c), we notice that SAM primarily starts to penalize the predictive distribution at the late stages of training where $\tilde{\mathbf{p}}_y$ is high.
+Therefore, we propose to suppress the contribution of the over-confident examples so that their predictive probability $\tilde{\mathbf{p}}_y$ is virtually higher.
 That is, we can redefine the per-example loss function for the outer loop of SAM as follows: